Representation of fermions in the Pati-Salam model: Gauge bosons in the minimal coulping Lagrangian

 The masses of $X^{\pm C}$ bosons must have been very large because the s, t and u-channels were still not observed.

 The amplitudes in Fig.~\ref{pic2} are zero at least on the one-loop level in the model described by Lagrangian \eqref{Lcolor} because

 Note that all external fermions in Fig.\ref{pic2} are not anti-particles.
 The electric charge is not conserved in the process shown in Fig.~\ref{pic2} such that the total amplitude $M_{total}=0$.
-Which means electric charge conservation avoids quark pair slips to lepton pair.
+Which means electric charge conservation avoids quark pair slips to lepton pair in minimal coupling model (\ref{Lcolor}).